Zeroing in on empty homes, China throws developers a lifeline

 TOO MANY HOMES, TOO FEW BUYERS

-In Erdos, a coal town battered when a stuttering world economy dented coal prices GCLNWCWIDX, pain was compounded by its housing market, where a supply glut led the mayor to call for a three-year halt in construction last year.
+In Erdos, a coal town battered when a stuttering world economy dented coal prices, pain was compounded by its housing market, where a supply glut led the mayor to call for a three-year halt in construction last year.

 New housing space completed in Inner Mongolia last year was 24 percent less than in 2013, the second-biggest decline among China's 31 provinces and regions, the Chinese Academy of Social Sciences, a state think-tank, said in May.